View Document

 Coursework Subjects

-(12) Where panel marking has occurred, further moderation is not required.
+(19) Where panel marking has occurred, further moderation is not required.
+Where panel marking is not possible:

 Thesis Subjects

-(14) A minimum of two examiners is appointed for thesis subjects worth 60 credit points or more.
+1. a minimum of two examiners must be appointed for thesis subjects worth 60 credit points or more;

 Part B - Student Requests for Review and Remark